-B3 Designers has recently completed new interiors for the London offices of internationally renowned visual effects specialists Moving Picture Company (MPC).
-The project, carried out over several floors in the Wardour Street office building in Soho, consisted of redesigning co-working and studio suites as well as creating the top-floor Sky Bar – a stylish in-house bar and social space predominantly used for client entertainment and flexible working.
+We designed the new interiors for the London offices of internationally renowned visual effects specialists Moving Picture Company (MPC).
+The project, carried out over several floors in the Wardour Street office building in Soho, consisted of redesigning their co-working and studio suites as well as creating the top-floor Sky Bar – a stylish in-house bar and social space predominantly used for client entertainment and flexible working.

-Inspiration for the design throughout all floors is artfully mid-century, and the palette is flooded with natural materials and earthy colours: olive, mild steel, rich and charred timber and walnut, pewter and leather.
+Our inspiration for the design throughout all floors was an artfully mid-century Look & Feel, with a palette that we flooded with natural materials and earthy colours: olive, mild steel, rich and charred timber and walnut, pewter and leather.

-Three flexible offices with space for multiple workstations have also been incorporated into the floorplan of the Sky Bar, and flaunt a much darker colour palette, with blackened-out windows creating an optimal studio/dark-room style environment for working.
-Although necessary to keep these spaces dark, B3 Designers injected subtle eye-catching details such as the woodwork between the charred charcoal black timber panelling.
+We incorporated three-flexible offices with space for multiple workstations into our design of The Sky Bar floor plan.
+These flaunt a darker colour pallet and have blacked-out windows to create an optimal studio/dark-room style environment for working.
+Although necessary to keep these spaces dark, we injected subtle eye-catching details, such as woodwork between the charred charcoal black timber panelling.